chenxgscuec/SDCInterpreter/README.md

 # SDCInterpreter

-#### This repository contains the code and data for ¡°Path-based graph neural network for drug synergy prediction and interpretation¡±
+#### This repository contains the code and data for "Path-based graph neural network for drug synergy prediction and interpretation".

 ## Overview
 ![model](Overview.jpg)